What to talk about in therapy

-You’re realizing the past still hurts.
-Painful experiences in your childhood colored your inner world gray… Lingering wounds like childhood trauma, narcissistic parents, enmeshment in your family, and betrayal trauma impact how you see yourself and interact with others.
-You want to break free of old pain but don’t know where to start.
-You are not alone.
+You’re tired of questioning yourself and feeling “not enough.”
+Painful experiences in your past colored your inner world gray… Lingering wounds like childhood trauma, narcissistic partners, and betrayal trauma impact how you see yourself and interact with others.

 Oftentimes, the reason that led you to seek therapy is just the tip of the iceberg.

-I also invite you to bring all the nuanced and diverse parts of your identity to this process.
+I invite you to bring all the nuanced and diverse parts of your identity to this process.
 As an Asian American therapist, I am sensitive to the ways that our genders, racial-ethnic identities, countries of origin, sexual orientations, personal and family immigration histories, religions, abilities and body sizes can shape our inner thought and emotional life.
 Often, our psychological issues have some history in inherited pain or trauma that has been passed down for decades.
 Together, we can work through those experiences to help you develop a more cohesive sense of self.

 I believe that our self-awareness is vital to overcoming emotional pain and living a meaningful life.
 Growing up in an immigrant Chinese family, I’ve always been fascinated by the mental and emotional world of people around me.
 The human psyche is so complex!